saucelabs/sauce-school/codelabs/Module3_APITesting.md

 The global variables (referred to as **parameters** in the API Fortress interface), are usually common variables designed to run with an entire test such as authentication API Key, or a domain name.
 Global variables can be used across different tests in a project.

-To add a global variable/parameter select the **Input Set** tab to the right of the interface, and select **Add Global Param**.
+To add a global variable/parameter, select the **Input Set** tab to the right of the interface, and select **Add Global Param**.

 <img src="assets/apif-mod3/APIF3.05A.png" alt="Sample Test Results" width="400"/>

 ### Input Sets

-An input set differs from a global parameter in that it is usually a group of input variables related to a specific scneario or contextual use case—for example a list of relevant product ids returned from a product API endpoint.
+An input set differs from a global parameter in that it is usually a group of input variables related to a specific scenario or contextual use case (e.g., a list of relevant product ids returned from a product API endpoint).
 Input sets are used within a single test.

-To add an input set select the **Input Set** tab to the right of the interface, and select **Input Set**.
+To add an input set, select the **Input Set** tab to the right of the interface, and select **Input Set**.

 ### Create Global Parameters